vuw-scps/python-physics/docs/phys221/Multiplots.md

 ```python
 v=np.zeros(n)
 ```

+## Applying the previous code to multiple files

 We now want to simply run though the previous code (in the single gas experiment) for all of the files in the folder.